domingosl/60-seconds-news-stremio/README.md

 <img src="https://i.giphy.com/media/SGGHF3IeEhdDsZgY4e/source.gif" />

+### Updates

+##### Release 17/05/2019
+- Huge refactory made for the streams management.
+All is now handle in configuration rather than code, check config.js.

+- Caching was added to video rendering, now when the remote api data is the same, the video is not re rendered.

+- Added Japan, Cina, Argentina, Venezuela and Mexico.

 ### What it is
 An addon for Stremio.io that provides streams of live breaking news from all around the world condensed in 60 seconds by country (At the moment US, Russia and Germany, more to come).